Non-stop flights to Melbourne (MEL)

 Non-stop flights from India / South Asia to Melbourne

-Qantas (Oneworld): year-round flights from New Delhi (DEL).
+Qantas (Oneworld): seasonal flights from New Delhi (DEL).

 Air India (Star Alliance): year-round flights from New Delhi (DEL).